katersonnbert/gitnotes/git.md

 # Create branch from previous commit:

-e.g. to create a save branch when an specific release has been done.
+e.g. to create a save branch when a specific release has been done.

         git branch branchname <sha1-commit-hash>